2018 Acura RLX Buyer's Guide

 Acura's Flagship Puts Technology to Work for You

 The Acura RLX isn't the sportiest sedan in the segment.
-It isn't the flashiest.
-And it's not the most luxurious, in the traditional sense.
+It's not the most luxurious, in the traditional sense.
 It isn't the flashiest -- although updated styling gives the RLX some newfound flair.

 Build and Price

 The 2018 Acura RLX starts at about $56,000, maxes out at just over $63,000 and qualifies as a solid value when compared to many of its competitors on an apples-to-apples equipment basis.
 Build and price your own 2018 Acura RLX to unlock its Kelley Blue Book Fair Purchase Price, 5-Year Cost to Own and more.

 The RLX is one of the few sedans in its class to offer a hybrid option.
 The Acura RLX Sport Hybrid SH-AWD marries a sophisticated hybrid powertrain with the brand's excellent Super Handling All-Wheel Drive system to deliver both more performance and greater efficiency than the standard V6, front-wheel-drive RLX.
 The Hybrid’s fuel economy is an EPA-rated 28 mpg in the city, 29 on the highway, compared to the regular RLX’s 20/29.

 The 2018 Acura RLX is worth further consideration, but don't make a move before getting to know all your options in the midsize luxury sedan segment.
 Check out KBB's Midsize Luxury Sedan Buyer's Guide.